 Museum Quiet Days

-Each term for the past ten years, one day is set aside for groups with special educational needs.
-Children and young people of all ages are welcomed to these popular and inclusive days, when the museum is generally quieter and your students have full access to the galleries and interactive displays.
+We set aside two days each term for groups with special educational needs.
+Children and young people of all ages are welcomed to these popular and inclusive days, when the museum is generally quieter, and your students have full access to the galleries and interactive displays.

 What happens on Museum Quiet Days?

-Each Quiet Day is themed – for example Seaside, Moving Toys or Elephants were last year’s themes.
-Free short teaching sessions (20 minutes) are available to SEND groups on Quiet Days between 10.30 and 13.30.
+Each Quiet Day is themed – this term, the theme is ‘Bedtime Stories’.
+Free sensory workshop sessions (20 minutes) are available to SEND groups on Quiet Days between 10.30 and 13.30.
 These must be pre-booked (maximum of eight pupils per session) and are allocated on a first-come first-served basis.

 What else can my students do?